-GERO 1305 Psychosocial Aspects of Aging (3 credits) Students will become familiar with societal views of aging the design and installation of HVAC control systems in accordance with the International/Minnesota Mechanical electricity in heating, ventilation, air conditioning and refrigeration systems.
+HART 1100 Electrical Theory for HVAC/R (4 credits) This course covers foundational knowledge and experience in the design and installation of HVAC control systems in accordance with the International/Minnesota Mechanical Code.
+Instruction begins with heating, ventilation, air conditioning and refrigeration electrical safety and basics of electricity in heating, ventilation, air conditioning and refrigeration systems.
 Both low voltage and high voltage circuits are addressed.